ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/application-state.md

 Notice that the payload of the action (if there is a payload) is also passed to the handler (`{ session }`, `{ errorMessage }`).
 The `login` action has a payload as well, but we didn't use it in the handler because the reducer doesn't need the payload.
 In the case of the login action, the `effect` will need to payload.

 Finally, we have the logout actions.
 I will give you the tests and let you write the action hooks in the reducer.
-Note that I grouped tese tests in their own `describe()`.
+Note that I grouped these tests in their own `describe()`.
 This is just so I could define the session that is used once rather than in each test.

 ```TypeScript
 describe('logout actions', () => {